Kāinga Whenua Loans – for Maori land trusts

 Loans are available for individuals and have been extended to Māori land trusts and other collectives.
 It also includes land received by iwi and hapu as part of Treaty settlements.

-Kāinga Ora and Kiwibank together assess and administer the Kāinga Whenua Loan Scheme for Māori land trusts and other collectives.
+Kāinga Ora and Kiwibank together administer the Kāinga Whenua Loan Scheme for Māori land trusts and other collectives.

 Registering your interest